 National Institute for Aviation Research

-The National Institute for Aviation Research (NIAR) at Wichita State University is the largest academic aviation research and development institution in the United States with more than 320,000 square feet of laboratory space.
-Established in 1985, NIAR offers research, development, testing, certification and training services in the areas of aerodynamics, advanced coatings, aging aircraft, composites and advanced materials, CAD/CAM, computational mechanics, crash dynamics, full-scale structural test, environmental test, wind tunnel testing, mechanical test, nondestructive test, virtual reality, reverse engineering and robotics.
+The National Institute for Aviation Research (NIAR) at Wichita State University is the largest university-based aviation research and development institution in the United States with more than 600,000 square feet of laboratory space.
+Established in 1985, NIAR offers research, development, testing, certification and training services in the areas of Additive Manufacturing, Advanced Coatings, Aerodynamics, Aging Aircraft, Ballistic and Impact Dynamics, CAD/CAM, Composites/Advanced Materials, Crash Dynamics, Environmental and Electromagnetic Test, Full-Scale Structural Test, Mechanical Test, Nondestructive Test, Research Manufacturing, Reverse Engineering, Robotics and Automation, Virtual Engineering and Virtual Reality.

-NIAR is home to the National Center for Advanced Materials Performance and the Federal Aviation Administration’s Center of Excellence for Composites and Advanced Materials.
+NIAR is home to the National Center for Advanced Materials Performance and the FAA’s Center of Excellence for Composites and Advanced Materials.
+It is also a member of the FAA's ASSURE Center of Excellence for UAS Research and NASA's Advanced Composites Consortium.

 NIAR headquarters is located on WSU’s main campus.
-Off-site NIAR locations include the Environmental Test labs at Air Capital Flight Line, laboratories within the National Center for Aviation Training, and the Aircraft Structural Test and Evaluation Center at the former Kansas Coliseum.
+Additional NIAR locations include the Environmental Test and EME labs at Air Capital Flight Line, laboratories within the National Center for Aviation Training, and the Aircraft Structural Test and Evaluation Center at the former Kansas Coliseum.

 Plaza of Heroines